dkeschool/WiproAssignment/README.md

 Technical Feature:
 -----------------

-1- It has used the recycler view for smooth scrolling of the list.
+1- Used the recycler view for smooth scrolling of the list.

 2- Glide for fast image loading with disk cache management and resource pooling in a simple and easy way.